-PHATA is your personal HAT address (e.g. YourHATname.hubofallthings.net).
+PHATA is your personal HAT address.
+It is the URL of your HAT (e.g. YourHATname.hubofallthings.net).

 It does not tell anyone where your HAT is on the Internet, or make it more vulnerable.
 It is similar to a PO Box for your HAT or a nickname for the server.